Olive Oil Buying Guide: Choose the Right Extra Virgin Oil

 Natural antioxidants that influence bitterness, pepper, and stability.

 Higher polyphenols often correlate with a more vibrant, green profile.
-Choose the intensity you enjoy most; there’s no single “right” number.
+Choose the intensity you enjoy most — there's no single "right" number.
+Deliba Ottobratico is independently certified at 629 mg/kg.

 Typical intensity: